awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 When you add or remove rules, they are automatically applied to all instances associated with the security group\.

-The kind of rules you add can depend on the purpose of the security group\.
+The kind of rules that you add can depend on the purpose of the security group\.
 The following table describes example rules for a security group that's associated with web servers\.
-The web servers can receive HTTP and HTTPS traffic from all IPv4 and IPv6 addresses, and send SQL or MySQL traffic to a database server\.
+The web servers can receive HTTP and HTTPS traffic from all IPv4 and IPv6 addresses, and can send SQL or MySQL traffic to a database server\.

 |  |